Mazda Scrum: Complete Guide

 • Name confusion: Mechanics, DMV clerks, and insurance agents may not recognize the Mazda Scrum.
 You will spend time explaining that it is a kei truck, not a Mazda3.
 Our insurance guide covers which carriers handle kei truck policies.

 • Lower resale value: The same obscurity that makes Scrums cheaper to buy makes them harder to sell.
-Carry-badged trucks command a premium in the US secondary market.
+Carry badged trucks command a premium in the US secondary market.

 • Same limitations as the Carry: No airbags, minimal crash protection, cramped cab for tall drivers, and strained highway performance.
 See our daily driving reality check.